-CCDC does not tolerate gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct.
-Sexual harassment, sexual assault, sexual exploitation, gender-based harassment, stalking, domestic violence, and dating violence are all forms of gender-based misconduct and will not be tolerated at CCDC.
+Columbia College does not tolerate gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct.
+Sexual harassment, sexual assault, sexual exploitation, gender-based harassment, stalking, domestic violence, and dating violence are all forms of gender-based misconduct and will not be tolerated.
 These behaviors do not have to be sexual in nature to be considered gender-based misconduct.
-Similarly, CCDC will not tolerate harassing, violent, intimidating, or discriminatory conduct by any member of the CCDC community.
+Similarly, the College will not tolerate harassment, violence, intimidating or discriminatory conduct by any member of the College's community.

-The goal of this policy is to create a community not impaired by gender-based misconduct of any kind by providing definitions of gender-based misconduct, avenues for those affected by gender based misconduct to obtain assistance, and a prompt and equitable complaint-and-investigation procedure for all members of the CCDC community.
-For the purposes of this policy, the CCDC community includes, but is not limited to, students, faculty members, staff, applicants, vendors, visitors, and guests.
+The goal of this policy is to create a community not impaired by gender-based misconduct of any kind by providing definitions of gender-based misconduct, avenues for those affected by gender based misconduct to obtain assistance, and a prompt and equitable complaint-and-investigation procedure for all members of the College's community.
+The term community includes, but is not limited to, students, faculty members, staff, applicants, vendors, and visitors.